 For college students needing to enroll in their own health insurance, Blue Cross Blue Shield (BCBS) has ACA plans in all but three states: Mississippi, Nebraska and South Dakota.
 This makes those plans accessible to almost any college student, and coverage is easily transferable if you switch to a school in a different state.
 Along with that, a Blue Cross insurance card is accepted almost anywhere in the U.S.

 Depending on your location, you can choose coverage tiers starting with Catastrophic up to a fully comprehensive Platinum plan.
 Some "metal" plans — Bronze, Silver, Gold or Platinum — include optional dental and vision insurance.
 Catastrophic plans are a specific ACA coverage type.
-They offer a lower monthly rate, but coverage doesn't start until after you pay the first $8,550 (in 2021) per year in medical expenses.
-This annual deductible amount may be higher than it would be with some Bronze or Silver plans.
+They offer a lower monthly rate, but coverage doesn't start until after you pay the first $9,100 in medical expenses each year.
+This annual deductible amount is higher than it would be with some Bronze or Silver plans.

 Along with affordable rates, Blue Cross Blue Shield offers a fairly extensive list of member resources and tools, including but not limited to: